-In-person - Face to face Title IX Sexual Harassment and Protection of Minors training will be held on the first Friday of every month from August 2016 to December 2016.
-The training sessions will take place in the Crawford Center conference room from 10 a.m. to 12 p.m.
-Please confirm your attendance in advance by emailing email@example.com.If you are interested in attending an in-person training session, you are required to read both the Title IX and Protection of Minors policies.
+In-person - Face to face Title IX Sexual Harassment and Protection of Minors training are held bi-weekly.
+Please contact the office of social equity for time, date and location information.
+Confirm your attendance in advance by emailing firstname.lastname@example.org.If you are interested in attending an in-person training session, you are required to read both the Title IX and Protection of Minors policies.

 The following topics are covered in these trainings:

 For a complete list of programs offered, program description, contact, target audience and the frequency at which they are offered, see Appendix G Education and Training of the University Policy Handbook.
 Similarly, new students are made aware of Title IX and the content of the University Policy Manual and the Student Code of Conduct and Judicial Procedures during new student orientation.